-Student Representative: The PhD student rep will co-run graduate student meetings with the master's rep, introduce new PhD students at the departmental retreat, plan practice sessions for qualifying exam presentations and writing/reviewing workshops, and plan seminars for post-quals PhD students (and introduce them).
+Student Representative: The MS student rep will co-run graduate student meetings with the PhD rep and introduce new MS students at the departmental retreat.

 Ambassadors (4+): This group of students will take on social media and newsletter responsibilities.
 They will run the department Instagram account in conjunction with Anna, answer questions from prospective students through the Unibuddy system, and will compile and distribute the departmental newsletter with short updates from faculty, staff, students, and alumni each semester.
 Articles typically include recently awarded grants, new students and/or faculty, conference updates, recent publications, presentations, and a report from the chair.